rlsoluttionscr/rlsoluttionscr/README.md

 ### Hi Everyone 👋

-We are RLSoluttionsCR, a startup making developed & technologies recearch from Costa Rica
+We are RLSoluttionsCR, a startup that does development and technology research from Costa Rica

 * Currently working for [@rlsoluttionscr](https://github.com/rlsoluttionscr)
 * I have a [YouTube channel](https://youtube.com/rlsoluttionscr) (in Spanish)